Races drop like flies,

 The event is capped at 8,000 runners for the marathon, plus additional teams for the marathon relay.

-As of Aug.
-15 this year, the event was only 85 percent full.
+As of Sept.
+12 this year, the event still was only 95 percent full.
 That leaves about 900 entries to sell out in the next eight days.

 Will runners who are on the fence finally pull the trigger and register, seeing that registration is filling up?
 Will memories of last year's deluge make them think twice?